Jehonathan1/Jehonathan1/README.md

 ![Header](./profileGIF.gif)

-# Hi there, 🖐️ I’m Yehonatan!
+# Hi There, 🖐️ I’m Yehonatan!

-### A passionate fullstack developer from the land of milk and honey!
+### A Passionate Fullstack Developer From the Land of Milk and Honey!

 My focus is on creating intuitive and scalable user experiences using technologies such as React, Node.js, and MongoDB.
 I am always learning and staying up to date with the latest development trends.